39 verified secrets

 Engine #1 passed through Marriott's Great America, Disney's Epcot, and Knott's Berry Farm

 The G.A.
 Boeckling engine was acquired by Marriott's Great America but sat unopened in its shipping crate.
-Traded to Disney's Epcot, stored again.
-Disney traded it to Cedar Point in 1999 for the original Maud L. locomotive.
-Cedar Point then sold it to Knott's Berry Farm for restoration.
-Reacquired in 2010 and formally named in 2013 for the park's 50th railroad anniversary.
+Disney got it next and put it on display at Epcot, then traded it to Cedar Point in 1999 for the original Maud L. locomotive.
+Cedar Point sent it to Knott's Berry Farm for restoration in 2010; it came home in late 2011 and was formally named in 2013 for the park's 50th railroad anniversary.

 Railroad / Boneville